datocms/plugins-sdk/packages/sdk/docs/fieldExtensions.md

 - the rules that decide when to apply both our "star rating" and "lorem ipsum" extensions;
 - the maximum number of stars to show;
-- the lenght of the "lorem ipsum" text we're generating;
+- the length of the "lorem ipsum" text we're generating;

 If we want, we could make these settings configurable by the user, either by implementing some [global plugin settings](/docs/plugin-sdk/sdk/settings), or by transforming our field extensions into ["manual" extensions](/docs/plugin-sdk/sdk/manual-field-extensions).